riteshraj-shetage/edusync-tom-ft/README.md

 # erpsuite
 Navigate your campus ERP from the terminal.
 Modular commands.
 Clean output.
-No distractions.
+No Clicks.